seamapi/react/README.md

 Chromatic reports results as status checks that link directly to the storybook.

 If changes are detected, follow the link in the status checks to approve the changes.
-_Contributors must be granted access to approve changes on Chromatic.
-Request access from another maintainer of this project._
+_Contributors must be granted access to approve changes on Chromatic: request access from another maintainer of this project._

 [Chromatic]: https://www.chromatic.com/